-For ZAL Discretionary funds (mandated funds), ESG is embedded in the decision making process within the Firm.
-An ESG tilted benchmark has been used for the passive US equity allocation of the managed funds, which increases investment towards the better ESG-scored companies and lower carbon emissions.
+For ZAL Discretionary funds (mandated funds), ESG is embedded in the decision-making process within the Firm.
+The Zurich Risk Policy and Asset Manager Lifecycle policy both explicitly require that the Asset Manager Selection team incorporate ESG factors into the scoring for appointing new managers.
+No new managers have been selected over 2024.
+For these existing managers, the Firm's discretionary managers apply ESG integration to their investment processes.
 In general, where two investment options are equal, the Firm expects the investment manager to choose the one with the higher ESG credentials.
 The Firm meets with investment managers with regards to ESG scores and engagement.
-The Firm believe in a high level of engagement and see disinvestment as a last resort if this is unsuccessful.
+The Firm believes in a high level of engagement and sees disinvestment as a last resort if this is unsuccessful.

 On stewardship matters for wrapped funds (where ZAL does not set the investment mandate), the oversight approach is set out in ZAL's ESG Approach document and implemented through the Investment Solutions Group (ISG).
-The activities of the ISG include monitoring and engaging on matters such as strategy, performance, risk, and governance of the investments, where appropriate The ISG does not apply a proxy voting policy on behalf of the

-Firm to non-discretionary investment funds but is confident that those third-party asset managers have frameworks that are sophisticated with regards to their approach to stewardship.
+The activities of the ISG include monitoring and engaging on matters such as strategy, performance, risk, and governance of the investments, where appropriate.
+The ISG does not apply a proxy voting policy on behalf of the Firm to non-discretionary investment funds but is confident that those third-party asset managers have frameworks that are sophisticated with regards to their approach to stewardship.
+However, the Firm is generally supportive of funds "converting" to an ESG approach and may vote in favour if there is an EGM and if considered appropriate; for example, the Firm would vote in favour unless charges materially increase (defined as an increase of 10% or 10bps).